Sanofi dengue vaccine less effective than hoped

-LONDON (Reuters) - The world’s most advanced vaccine against dengue fever, being developed by French drugmaker Sanofi SA, proved only 30 percent effective in a large clinical trial in Thailand - far less than hoped.
+LONDON, Sept 10 (Reuters) - The world’s most advanced vaccine against dengue fever, being developed by French drugmaker Sanofi SA, proved far less effective than hoped in a clinical trial in Thailand, researchers reported on Monday.

-The disappointing outcome was down to the vaccine’s failure to protect against one type of dengue virus, which turned out to be the prevalent one in Thailand at the time of the study.
+Overall efficacy was 30.2 percent - statistically insignificant and a far cry from the 70 percent-plus protection that researchers had anticipated at the start of the company-funded trial.

-Overall efficacy was 30.2 percent - statistically insignificant and well below the 70 percent-plus researchers had anticipated at the start of the company-funded trial.
+The poor outcome was down to the failure of the vaccine to protect against one type of dengue virus, which turned out to be the prevalent one in Thailand at the time of the study.

 “This result knocked me off my chair,” Scott Halstead, a senior scientific adviser for the non-profit Dengue Vaccine Initiative, who was not involved in the study, told Reuters.